 Research Grant: A Sustainable Future 2024 Fall

-We document a global surge (n=478) in protests against banks for environmental causes.
-These protests increasingly express both climate and biodiversity concerns.
-This paper aims to study their impact on banks along three dimensions.
-In the short-run, we show that these protests, on average, do not have significant effects on banks’ stock prices.
-Next, we investigate the medium-run effects on banks’ environmental policy communicated in their annual reports using ChatGPT [The results for this part are forthcoming].
-Third, we explore the long-term impacts on banks' lending practices using confidential loan-level data for all banks operating in the Euro Area.
-Our results show that these protests have no significant effect on banks' lending.
+We document a global surge in protests against banks over environmental issues (n = 478).
+This paper examines the impact of these protests on banks along three dimensions.
+First, in the short run, we find no significant effect on banks’ stock prices.
+Second, we study medium-run responses in banks’ environmental communication and show that, following protests, banks increase the frequency of environment-related terms in their annual reports.
+Finally, we analyze long-term effects on banks’ lending practices using confidential loan-level data covering all banks operating in the euro area.
+We find no significant change in lending behavior following protests.
 To our knowledge, this is the first systematic study of protests targeting financial institutions.
-Overall, the real effects of civil disobedience on banks appear to be limited.
+Overall, the real effects of civil disobedience on banks appear limited.

 Education